JustWhit3/higgs-decay-classification/How-to guides/How_to_run_the_code.md

 Once you've done this, you need to search for the file "Program.ipynb", into the "Project" folder.
 ### 3) Run the code on your computer
-To run the code you need first to download the Jupyter Notebook from: https://jupyter.org/install.
+To run the code you need first to download the Jupyter Notebook from [here](https://jupyter.org/install).
 You can use Conda or Pip.

 Than you've to tip this command on the bash:
 `jupyter-notebook`.